microbiomedata/ReadsQC/docs/index.rst

 **Short Reads (Illumina):**

-This workflow utilizes the program :literal:`rqcfilter2` from BBTools to perform quality control on raw Illumina reads for **shortreads**.
+This workflow utilizes the program :literal:`rqcfilter2` from BBTools to perform quality control on raw Illumina reads (single- or paired-end) for **shortreads**.
 The workflow performs quality trimming, artifact removal, linker trimming, adapter trimming, and spike-in removal (using :literal:`BBDuk`), and performs human/cat/dog/mouse/microbe removal (using :literal:`BMap`).

 The following parameters are used for :literal:`rqcfilter2` in this workflow::